na-na-hi/renget/archive/99iee.md

 ->**Izuru**<-

 >A tacticurn agent of The Order, he prefers empty, quiet outdoors to himself.
-Born to a dying mother and deadbeat father in the outskirts of Holopolis to the east, Izuru tried to make ends meet at a tender age.
+Born to a dying mother and a no-good father in the outskirts of Holopolis to the east, Izuru tried to make ends meet at a tender age.
 His efforts were proven futile as his beloved mother passed at age 10.
 He then traveled by himself to Holopolis to look for greener pastures.
 Since then, he has resorted to petty thievery to not starve to death, getting with dubious crowds.
 King Covigo one day decided to pick him off the streets after seeing a battered Izuru reeling from a failed heist of the castle kitchen by himself.
 His love for the outdoors is a product of his harsh growing-up years, never knowing what a secure home looked like.
 He owes the King deeply for this, agreeing immediately to join the Knight division of The Order.

 ==Home: Polaria==

 ->**Miko**<-

->Born to a family of shrine maidens, in the northern reaches of Polaria, hers was a simple life.
+>Born to a family of shrine maidens, in the northern province of Iridis, hers was a simple life.
 As required of shrine maidens, staff lessons she took and she aced them, despite her usual antics and mannerisms.
-The war upended her idyllic life, forcing her to abandon the shrine she just has been entrusted to, running to the fringes of Savan and healing injured and sick people with her staff mastery.
+The war upended her idyllic life, forcing her to abandon the shrine she just has inherited, running to the fringes of Savan and healing injured and sick people with her staff mastery.
 She may be childlike in speech, but her helpfulness as well as honesty is of an adult's.
 She treasures her mother so much she saved up parts of her wage being a Guardian to move themselves to a better neighborhood.

 ==Home: Polaria==